Deloitte denies media reports on restructuring plans

 Deloitte, one of the "Big Four" accounting firms, said late on Wednesday that media reports about the company exploring a plan to split its global audit and consulting practices are "categorically untrue".

-"As stated previously, we remain committed to our current business model," a company spokesperson said in an email to Reuters.
+"As stated previously, we remain committed to our current business model," a Deloitte spokesperson told Reuters.

 For years, the four accounting giants have been under the regulatory scanner over worries that their advisory service offerings could impair audit quality and potentially create conflicts of interest.

-The other "Big Four" accounting firms PricewaterhouseCoopers and KPMG did not immediately respond to Reuters' request for a comment after business hours.
+Last month, Britain set out reforms of big company audits, in response to recommendations from three government-sponsored reviews on improving auditing in a market dominated by the Big Four.

-(Reporting by Niket Nishant and Maria Ponnezhath in Bengaluru; Editing by Devika Syamnath and Sherry Jacob-Phillips)
+(Reporting by Niket Nishant and Maria Ponnezhath in Bengaluru; Editing by Uttaresh.V and Shounak Dasgupta)